 LUPAs are just one of the contractual adjustments that currently make up the Medicare-certified home health prospective payment system.
 Home health agencies have had a five-visit LUPA threshold for some time now with four visits or less per episode resulting in a low-utilization payment adjustment.

-PDGM, however, introduces a complex structure of visit requirement variables that Medicare home health providers will need to navigate.
+PDGM, however, introduces Building a Better Management Team complex structure of visit requirement variables that Medicare home health providers will need to navigate.
 Like so many other aspects of PDGM, agency owners and managers should pay attention.
 LUPA management will become more challenging.

 Under PDGM, LUPA thresholds will be based on clinical grouping and episode timing.
 New LUPA episodes, which will be evaluated annually by CMS, will range from two- to six-visit thresholds and vary across clinical groupings.
 There will be a different visit threshold for each of the new 432 home health resource groups (HHRGs).
 In addition, there will be a potential to have a LUPA in each 30-day payment period within the 60-day episode of care.
 Diagnoses that are high risk for hospitalization such as heart failure, COPD and diabetes are prone to LUPAs.